AaronWangmin/gpssurvey/src/site/index.md

 {::comment define doc.header= GPS Survey /}
 {::comment define doc.tagline=Lake survey using GPS and optional depth finder /}
 {::comment define doc.name = GPS Survey /}
-{::comment define doc.menu.menu = [Software and Embedded Solutions Home](http://richard-linsdale.github.io/) /}
+{::comment define doc.menu.menu = [Software and Embedded Solutions Home](http://www.rlinsdale.org.uk/software/) /}
 {::comment define status=In active development /}

 GPS Survey is an embedded application for a Raspberry Pi to survey a piece of water and record a series of position coordinates each with an asociated depth.

 The Raspberry Pi hardware configuration includes a
-GPS module, optional depth finder, [IRPlate](http://richard-linsdale.github.io/irplate/) and small tft screen.
+GPS module, optional depth finder, [IRPlate](http://www.rlinsdale.org.uk/software/irplate/) and small tft screen.

 It is is a Java standalone application, and requires the Java 8 runtime environment

-Current release is v${project.version}
+Current release is v${project-version}

 Project Status: ${status}